OdionAkhes/swapi-react-task/README.md

 - Clicking on the "Read More" link navigates the user to a details page that displays the specific movie's details.
 - The details page includes the following information:
 - Movie title
-  - Release date
+  - Description
   - Director
   - Producer
+  - Chracters
+  - Planets
+  - Species
-  - Opening crawl
+  - Vehicles
 - The details page has a "Back to List" link that takes the user back to the Star Wars homepage.

 ### Optional Requirements